 The Board supports:

-4. Adults: Initiatives that provide greater access to Training and Employment Opportunities for Ex-Offenders, including eliminating unnecessary barriers to obtaining occupational licenses required by the State.
+- eliminating unnecessary barriers for Ex-offenders to obtain occupational licenses required by the State.